aberroa/github-docs-example/README.md

 ```

 > Here is an example of using a codeblock for an error that appears in bash.
+## Step 2 - How to take screenshots

+A screenshot is a capture of the screen you are using whether on a phone or a laptop/computer.

+**Do not do this when sharing code to other engineers**

 ## Step 3 - Use Github Flavoured Task List